Hadokane/CCI_PP4_Radicool_Store/README.md

 1. Provide additional payment options such as Paypal or Google Pay to the checkout.
 Stripe was required specifically by the project's Assessment Criteria and as such serves as the current implemented payment method.
 In a live setting including Paypal or Google Pay would be a preference as I feel these are more widely known to the standard consumer and would improve user confidence in shopping with Radicool.

+2. Implement Social Account sign-up/login for user convenience.
+In no way a priority as the current sign-up/login method functions great and allows any User to complete a full purchase journey.

+3. Pagination can be added to the All Products, Category and Collection pages as the Merchandise inventory of the website grows.
+This would improve on load times and keep pages from being overwhelming to the user.
+Radicool's inventory is small, making this currently an unnecessary addition.

-**To improve the experience for Bran Accounts, the following could be implemented:**
+**To improve the experience for Brand Accounts, the following could be implemented:**

 1. Create specific user groups for each Brand Account that sells through Radicool.
 Limiting their C.R.U.D. functionality to predefined Categories & Collections within the website.
 This is in the interest of defensive design as it would stop Brand Accounts from being able to add, edit or delete another Brand Account's Merchandise.
 Currently, this isn't a priority or issue as all Brand Accounts are fictional and their merchandise could also be uploaded/managed by the Site Admin directly at this current stage.
-This would be beneficial given the small scale of the current site, limiting the need for multiple Brand Account Groups being created via Django.

 2. Allow Brand Accounts to see how much stock of their Merchandise has been purchased through their Admin page.
 Could set up direct emails to them each time one of their items sells.
 Currently, they would need to scan through Order History manually or trust the Site Admins' reports to see how well their Merchandise was selling.
 This wasn't deemed a priority feature for an initial launch as it doesn't affect the site functionality or initial User Goals established.